ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 ```

 #### DCP team
-Click on the following link to send the email: <a href="mailto:dcp@data.humancellatlas.org?subject=[URGENT]%20Dataset%20retraction&body=Dear%20all%2C%0A%0AWe%20have%20been%20warned%20about%20the%20following%20dataset%20being%20retracted%20from%20public%20access%3A%20%22%3Cshortname_of_dataset%22%2C%20with%20project%20UUID%20%22%3Cproject_uuid%3E%22.%0A%0APlease%20delete%20any%20copies%20of%20the%20data%20and%20metadata%20that%20you%20might%20have%20on%20your%20system.%0A%0ADon%27t%20hesitate%20contacting%20the%20wrangler%20team%20if%20you%20have%20any%20further%20questions.%0A%0ABest%20regards%2C%0A%0A%3CWrangler%20name%3E">Email the DCP</a>
+Click on the following link to send the email: <a href="mailto:dcp@data.humancellatlas.org?subject=[URGENT]%20Dataset%20retraction%20DATASET%20SHORTNAME&body=Hello%2C%0A%0AWe%20have%20been%20asked%20to%20retract%20the%20dataset%20%22%3Cshortname_of_dataset%22%2C%20with%20project%20UUID%20%22%3Cproject_uuid%3E%22.%0A%0APlease%20delete%20any%20copies%20of%20the%20data%20and%20metadata%20that%20you%20might%20have%20on%20your%20system.%0A%0APlease%20contact%20wrangler-team%40data.humancellatlas.org%20if%20you%20have%20any%20questions%20about%20this%20process.%0A%0ABest%20regards%2C%0A%0A%3CWrangler%20name%3E">Email the DCP</a>
 ```
-Dear all,
+Hello,

-We have been warned about the following dataset being retracted from public access: "<shortname_of_dataset", with project UUID "<project_uuid>".
+We have been asked to retract the dataset "<shortname_of_dataset", with project UUID "<project_uuid>".

 Please delete any copies of the data and metadata that you might have on your system.

-Don't hesitate contacting the wrangler team if you have any questions.
+Please contact wrangler-team@data.humancellatlas.org if you have any questions about this process.

 Best regards,